mweagle/Sparta/content/docs/apigateway/index.md

 }
 {{< /highlight >}}

 This template forwards all whitelisted data & body to the lambda function.
+You can see by switching on the `method` field would permit a single function to service multiple HTTP method names.

 The next example will show how to unmarshal this data and perform request-specific actions.

 ### <a href="{{< relref "#example1ProxyingEnvelope" >}}">Proxying Envelope</a>

 The mapping template explains the content of the `results` property, but not the other fields (`code`, `status`, `headers`).
-Those fields are injected by the NodeJS proxying tier as part of translating the golang HTTP response to a Lambda compatible result.
+Those fields are injected by the NodeJS proxying tier as part of translating the *Go* HTTP response to a Lambda compatible result.

 A primary benefit of this envelope is to provide an automatic mapping from Integration Response Regular Expression mappings to Method Response codes.
 If you look at the **Integration Response** section of the _/hello/world/test_ resource in the Console, you'll see a list of Regular Expression matches:

 ![API Gateway](/images/apigateway/IntegrationMapping.png)

 The regular expressions are used to translate the integration response, which is just a blob of text provided to `context.done()`, into API Gateway Method responses.
-Sparta annotates your lambda functions response with Go's [HTTP StatusText](https://golang.org/src/net/http/status.go) values based on the HTTP status code your lambda function produced.
+Sparta annotates your lambda functions response with *Go*'s [HTTP StatusText](https://golang.org/src/net/http/status.go) values based on the HTTP status code your lambda function produced.
 Sparta also provides a corresponding Method Response entry for all valid HTTP codes:

 ![API Gateway](/images/apigateway/MethodResponse.png)